KosinskiLab/pyTME/_sources/quickstart/postprocessing.rst.txt

     .. tab-item:: Extraction

         Executing the following code will extract regions from the target with the dimension of the template used in ``match_template.py``.
 The output can be used for averaging, i.e. subtomograms, or alignment.
-The generated files follow the naming pattern {output_prefix}.{index}.mrc.
+The generated files follow the naming pattern {output_prefix}_{index}.mrc.
 In the following example output_prefix would be output.
 Index 0 corresponds to the orientation with highest score, index 1 to the second largest and so on.

-        The following will write no more than 500 top scoring peaks separated by a distance of 20 voxel that have been identified using :py:class:`tme.analyzer.PeakCallerMaximumFilter` to disk.
+        The following will write at most 500 top scoring peaks separated by a distance of 20 voxel that have been identified using :py:class:`tme.analyzer.PeakCallerMaximumFilter` to disk.

         .. code-block:: bash